 We've answered these questions and more below.
 Read on to find out if we really are witnessing the death of cable TV.

-To give you an idea of the state of the cable TV industry in 2020, consider the following statistics:
+To give you an idea of the state of the cable TV industry in 2021, consider the following statistics:

 In short, people are fed up with rising cable bills, which have reportedly grown at a rate three times that of inflation, and they are adjusting by dropping cable TV and switching to other services which provide more and charge less.

 These numbers make sense when we stop to think about them.
 Younger people are less likely to pay for cable because they are more used to the alternatives, mainly streaming services, and are therefore less likely to "cut the cord" and avoid paying a cable bill.

 Furthermore, when we look at what people watch when they tune into cable, we see mostly news channels.
 Young people tend to find their news elsewhere, and this would leave them little incentive to pay for a cable subscription.